fbpx

 GovInfo.
 18 U.S.C.
 1115 – Misconduct or neglect of ship officers.

 Morris & Dewett provides this information to the public for general education and interest.
 The firm does not represent clients in every topic discussed in answers to frequent questions.
 The information is curated and produced based on questions commonly asked or search terms commonly used.
 Every effort is made to provide accurate information.
 Do not make any decision solely based on the information provided, please seek relevant counsel for each topic area.
 Consult an attorney before making any legal decision, consult a doctor before making any medical decision, and consult a financial advisor before making any fiscal decision.
 Information provided is not legal advice.
 If you have any legal needs, please do not hesitate to contact us.
-We are pleased to assist you.
+We are pleased to assist you if we can or provide a referral to another attorney if we cannot.